Wookiee: Fictional history

-During the epic Clone Wars of 22 to 19 years BBY, Kashyyyk fought on the side of the Galactic Republic.
+During the Clone Wars of 22 to 19 years BBY, Kashyyyk fought on the side of the Galactic Republic.
 During one such battle, Yoda of the Jedi Council flew to Kashyyyk to assist in the fighting.
-This particular battle, known as the Battle of Kashyyyk, would be one of the last few battles fought in the Clone Wars before the fall of the Republic and the rise of the Empire.
-During this battle, Order 66 was initiated and Commander Gree, along with an unidentified Clone Scout Trooper, attempted to kill Yoda.
-The clone duo failed to kill the Jedi master and they were both decapitated.
-Yoda later escaped with the help from his friends and prominent Wookiees, Chewbacca and Tarfful.
+This particular battle, known as the Battle of Kashyyyk, would be one of the last battles fought in the Clone Wars before the fall of the Republic and the rise of the Empire.
+During this battle, Order 66 was initiated and two clones unsuccessfully attempted to kill Yoda.
+Yoda later escaped with help from his friends and prominent Wookiees, Chewbacca and Tarfful.
 After this, the clones successfully defended the planet from Separatist advances.
-Quinlan Vos (who survived, but was wounded) was on Kashyyyk during Order 66, as was Luminara Unduli (who was killed by Commander Faie).
-Also, unknown to some, just before Order 66 was given, an elite squad of clones known as Delta Squad had arrived, delaying the Separatist forces advance on Kashyyyk, before the arrival of Republic reinforcements.
+Jedi Quinlan Vos and Luminara Unduli were on Kashyyyk during Order 66.
+Before Order 66 was given, an elite squad of clones known as Delta Squad arrived, delaying the Separatist advance on Kashyyyk.